DFT modelling of stacking faults in hexagonal and cubic GaN: Physical structure and energetics

 Accurate determination of the stacking fault thickness ($l$) is essential for calculating the band profile of stacking faults functioning as quantum wells (QWs) \cite{binks2022cubic}.
 The calculated stacking-fault thickness $l$ for the optimized models of all the considered types of SFs are provided in Table \ref{tbl:Str}.
-Here we use the inter-planar spacing as discussed in a recent experimental investigation based on combined high-resolution scanning transmission electron microscopy and energy dispersive x-ray spectrometry \cite{ding2020alloy}.
+Here we use the inter-planar spacing as a measure of stacking-fault thickness, which is consistent with a recent experimental investigation based on high-resolution scanning transmission electron microscopy \cite{ding2020alloy}.
 At 300 K, the $c$ lattice parameter of bulk wz GaN and the lattice parameter of bulk zb GaN are measured to be 5.186 \AA\ and 4.506 \AA, respectively, corresponding to inter-planar spacings of 2.593 \AA\ and 2.602 \AA\ in wz-GaN and zb-GaN \cite{frentrup2017x,ding2021study,schulz1977crystal}.
 Bulk zb-GaN exhibits a larger inter-planar spacing between close-packed planes compared to bulk wz-GaN, which may be attributed to stronger Coulombic interactions between third-nearest-neighbor Ga and N atoms in the wurtzite phase.
-Our calculated lattice parameters for the bulk wz GaN are $a$ = 3.235 \AA\ and $c$ = 5.284 \AA\ and for bulk zb GaN, it is $a$ = 4.578 \AA.
-The resulting inter-planar spacing d(0001) in bulk wz-GaN is 2.642 \AA\ and d(111) in bulk zb-GaN is 2.644 \AA.
+Our calculated lattice parameters for the bulk wz GaN are $a$ = 3.239 \AA\ and $c$ = 5.284 \AA\ and for bulk zb GaN, it is $a$ = 4.578 \AA.
+The resulting inter-planar spacing d$_{0001}$ in bulk wz-GaN is 2.642 \AA\ and d$_{111}$ in bulk zb-GaN is 2.644 \AA.
 These show good agreement with the experimental measurements\cite{frentrup2017x,ding2021study,schulz1977crystal} though perhaps the difference between the phases is a little small.
-SFs can be seen as small insertions into the crystal of the other crystal type, and their equilibrium inter-planar spacing may, thus, be similar to the inter-planar spacing in the non-defective materials.
-In Table \ref{tbl:Str}, the calculated largest ($l_{max}$) and smallest ($l_{min}$) distances of the SFs are presented.
-Our calculated stacking faults thicknesses range from 2.639 to 2.643 \AA\ for wz GaN and 2.643 to 2.644 \AA\ for zb GaN, showing a very small variation; plots of the evolution of the layer spacing along the $c$ axis of the simulation cell are given in the supporting information.
-(The alternative approach to define SF thickness using multiples of the Ga-N bond length \cite{benbedra2025energetics,lahnemann2012direct} gives similar insight but with less detail, so we do not use it.)
+There is some question over the spacings near SFs, and whether the presence of the SF changes the inter-planar spacing relative to the non-defective materials.
+In Table \ref{tbl:Str}, the calculated largest ($l_{max}$) and smallest ($l_{min}$) layer spacings of the SFs are presented.
+Our calculated stacking faults layer spacings range from 2.639 to 2.643 \AA\ for wz GaN and 2.643 to 2.644 \AA\ for zb GaN, showing a very small variation, and good agreement with the bulk value; plots of the evolution of the layer spacing along the $c$ axis of the simulation cell are given in the supporting information.
+(The alternative approach to define SF thickness using multiples of the Ga-N bond length \cite{benbedra2025energetics,lahnemann2012direct} gives similar insight but with less detail, so we do not present it.)